isene/RTFM/README.md

 The top line shows information about the currently item in the left pane.
 When you are at a file, the information is pretty self explanatory:

-`Path: /home/geir/RTFM/README.md (-rw-rw-r-- 6,0K)`
+`Path: /home/geir/RTFM/README.md (-rw-r--r-- geir:geir 2023-04-25 11:49  16K)`

-This shows the full path of the selected file as well as the permissions and the size of the file.
+This shows the full path of the selected file as well as the permissions, ownership, timestamp and the size of the file.
 When you are at a directory in the left pane, you get two numbers in brackets.
 The first number is the number of regular dirs/files in that directory.
 The second shows the total number of entries, including the hidden directories and files:

-`Path: /home/geir/RTFM (drwxrwxr-x 4,0K) [4 8]`
+`Path: /home/geir/RTFM (drwxr-xr-x geir:geir 2023-04-29 01:55  4,0) [4 8]`

 Different file types may have extra self explanatory information included in square brackets at the end of the top info line.
 Image files will have the